 Peer Review & Publication Policy

-The peer review practice is to ensure that good research/case-study/report/survey/science is published.
+The purpose of the peer review practice is to ensure that good research, case study, report, survey, or science is published.
 It is an objective process at the heart of good scholarly publishing.
-Our reviewers therefore play a vital role in maintaining the high standards of Journal and all manuscripts are peer reviewed following the procedure outlined below.
+Our reviewers therefore play a vital role in maintaining the high standards of the journal, and all manuscripts are peer reviewed following the procedure outlined below.

 Initial manuscript evaluation

-The Editor first evaluates all manuscripts.
+The editor first evaluates all manuscripts.
 It is rare, but it is entirely feasible for an exceptional manuscript to be accepted at this stage.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
-Those that meet the minimum criteria are passed on to at least 2 experts for review.
-Authors of manuscripts rejected at this stage will be informed within 1 week of receipt.
+Those that meet the minimum criteria are passed on to at least two experts for review.
+Authors of manuscripts rejected at this stage will be informed within one week of receipt.

 Type of peer review

-JTSE journal employs double blind review, where the reviewer remains anonymous throughout the process/ double blind reviewing, where both the reviewer and author remain anonymous throughout the process / open reviewing were both the reviewer and author are known to one another.
+JTSE journal employs double blind review, where the reviewer remains anonymous throughout the process; double blind reviewing, where both the reviewer and author remain anonymous throughout the process; and open reviewing, where both the reviewer and author are known to one another.

 Reviewer reports